 Sign the petition to create five geographic districts and keep two at large for Everett City Council.
 Currently, all council members are elected at-large, as a result, 5 out of 7 live in the northern part of the city.
 Districts would ensure fair and equal representation across the entire city.
 A city government that comes from the people will better serve all people.

 Join the movement-residents of Everett are coming together to pass a citizens initiative to amend the Everett City Charter and establish a new voting system.
 With enough signatures, the issue will go before all Everett voters in November 2018.

 We need your support!
-We need to gather over 9,000 signatures in person by the end of July and we need you to vote yes on districts!
+We need to gather 4,000 signatures in person by July and we need you to vote yes on districts!

 Sign the petition to create a fair and just voting system!
 You must sign in person, the petition is available at Café Zippy at 1502 Rucker and the Everett Farmers Market this Spring and Summer and look for volunteers walking your neighborhood or contact us!

 We believe Everett is a great and growing city.
 We believe that the people of Everett deserve equitable and fair representation.
 We believe that a city government that comes from the people will better serve all people.